Laurie0131/PythonDevelopmentProcess/environment_setup_and_example/2_create_project_configuration_file_for_flake8.md

 <!--- @file
-  2 create_a projtect configuration file for flake8.md for Python Development Process and Coding Specification
+  2 create_a projtect configuration file for flake8.md for
+  EDK IIPython Development Process and Coding Specification

   Copyright (c) 2020, Intel Corporation.
 All rights reserved.<BR>